-Model H25 is equipped with a 10 micron in-line fuel filter between the fuel tank and the fuel pump.
-Replacement of this filter is recommended every 200 hours of operation or when contamination is suspected or found in the fuel.
+Model MBS29 is equipped with a 10 micron in-line fuel filter between the fuel tank and the fuel pump module.
+Replacement of this filter is recommended every 200 hours of operation or more frequently under extremely dusty or dirty conditions.